Growing up in Newark, New Jersey, Stevens alumna Aisha Lawrey '99 had never been to Hoboken until her first visit to the university's campus.

 On the final day of the retreat, participants were asked if they would agree to be scanned with sophisticated scanning equipment on site for a purpose to be determined.
 Each stood in a special booth outfitted with nearly 90 cameras and two dozen projectors, collecting data.

 Later that day, they were told the real reason their images were being captured: to 3D print life-sized statues for a special public exhibition intended to inspire school-age girls to consider STEM educations and careers.

 "What a surprise.
 For my twins, this was a major moment," Lawrey laughs.
 "Their mother getting a statue, in a historic exhibit, the largest ever collection of women's statues."

-Though the COVID-19 pandemic pushed the planned opening of the exhibit from 2020 back to this spring, some statues were exhibited as a preview in Central Park and also at Dallas' Love Field airport during the interim.
-The exhibit runs through October 23, 2021.
+Though the COVID-19 pandemic delayed planned opening of the exhibit from 2020 back to spring 2021, some statues were exhibited as a preview in Central Park and at Dallas' Love Field airport during the interim.
+The Dallas exhibit than ran for nearly six months.

 Lawrey says her Stevens education helped pave the way for her career working for diversity and inclusion.

 "The experience of meeting different people on campus was the most important thing," she says.
 "What I learned is that, when people talk to each other, really have conversations, you understand that what you have in common is more than what you don't have in common."

 "If you do not have these interactions, you will never know people beyond a stereotype."